xcsp3team/PyCSP3-models/realistic/StableGoods/README.md

 # Problem: StableGoods

-The model, below, is close to (can be seen as the close translation of) the one submitted to the 2020 Minizinc challenge.
+The model (main variant), below, is close to (can be seen as the close translation of) the one submitted to the 2020 Minizinc challenge.
-No Licence was explicitly mentioned (MIT Licence is assumed).
+For the original MZN model, no licence was explicitly mentioned (MIT Licence is assumed).

 ## Data Example
   s-d06.json